Accuity/rspec-puppet-utils/README.md

 ##### ToDo:

 Currently the `rspec` task runs all the `rspec::<module>` tasks.
 If one of these fails then none of the subsequent tasks will run.
 This isn't ideal!
-(Change the rspec tasks to be a filter that picks up all *_spec.rb tasks instead of running existing modules?)

 The zip commands need to be replaced by ruby zip library to avoid shelling out, this helps with support for Windows environments